Conference 2025

 Participants will use case studies to explore how to fight for equality from the bottom up.

-Facilitators: Garfield Hylton (Amazon worker for seven years, and GMB rep who played a pivotal role in campaigning for BHX4 recognition and linking with Amazon workers in Europe and the USA), Liz Lawrence (UCU activist, currently Regional Secretary for Yorkshire and Humberside), Tom Smith (Branch Chair of UNISON AQA, a rapidly growing and increasingly active branch, who helped organise Trade Unionists for Trans Rights events and promote a variety of campaigns around Manchester) and Andy Cunningham (teacher and education activist organising through the National Education Union and Chorley & District Trade Union Council).
+Facilitators: Liz Lawrence (UCU activist, currently Regional Secretary for Yorkshire and Humberside), Tom Smith (Branch Chair of UNISON AQA, a rapidly growing and increasingly active branch, who helped organise Trade Unionists for Trans Rights events and promote a variety of campaigns around Manchester) and Andy Cunningham (teacher and education activist organising through the National Education Union and Chorley & District Trade Union Council).

 Sacha’s Hotel, Roosevelt Room